If you were on a desert island and could take just 5 pieces of gear, what would they be?

 What was your career path?
 How long have you been doing this?

-I have been producing music for 7 years and would like to start offer mixing, mastering, and many other services for other musicians and content creators.
+I have been producing music for 8 years and would like to offer mixing, mastering, and many other services to musicians and content creators.

 What are you working on at the moment?